A quantum entropy production operator: Case studies

-Quantum-classical channels are channels with fully quantum input but commutative output.
-This type of channels can be understood as describing measurements done on the input system, with the outcome probabilities encoded in the diagonal elements of the output:
+We now consider quantum-classical channels, namely channels with fully quantum input and commutative output.
+These channels naturally describe measurements performed on the input system, with the outcome probabilities encoded in the diagonal elements of the output state.
+From this perspective, the corresponding entropy production can be interpreted as a form of irreversibility associated with measurement \cite{elouard2017role,safranek2019a,safranek2019b,safranek2021brief,buscemi2022observational}.
+Formally, we consider channels of the form